d-bl/MAE-gf/docs/counting.md

 1. Every word must start with a “c”.
 2. Every word must contain at least one of the set { t, r, l }.
 3. For a consecutive sequence of the symbols { t, r, l } in a word, if the sequence contains an “r”, it cannot contain an “l”.
 Similarly, if the sequence contains an “l”, it cannot contain an “r”.
-4. For a consecutive sequence of the symbols { t, r, l }, the sequence must be arranged in least lexicographical order: “t” < “r” < “l”.
+4. For a consecutive sequence of the symbols { t, r, l }, the sequence must be arranged in least lexicographical order: “t” &lt; “r” &lt; “l”.
 (This gives a canonical form.
 Lexicographical order, which is like alphabetical order, puts all of the symbols in a consistent order so that strings like rtrr, rrtr, trrr and rrtr, when sorted, are all the same, i.e. trrr.)
 5. Vertical mirrors.
 In the word, the first occurrence of a symbol from { r, l } must be an “r”.
 6. Horizontal mirrors.
 We have not yet discovered a general rule for words that mirror each other horizontally.
 The search has done by listing all “quartets”.
 Keep the word with the least lexicographic representation.